Fred Grayson Sayre

 Fred Grayson Sayre (1879 - December 31, 1938) was an American engraver, illustrator, and painter.

 Life

 Sayre was born in 1879 in Medoc, Missouri.
 He briefly worked as a businessman.

 Sayre began his artistic career as an engraver in Houston, Texas and Chicago, Illinois.
 He became a painter in Arizona, and he later moved to Glendale, California.
 He first exhibited his work in 1923 in San Francisco.

-With his wife Ruth, Sayre had a daughter, Barbara.
+With his wife Ruth, he had a daughter, Barbara.
 He died on December 31, 1938, in Glendale, at age 59.